mjedmonds/mjedmonds.github.io/CS80/notes_md/ch1_intro.md

 - This IP address uniquely identifies the host on the Internet
 - This translation occurs by looking up the hostname on a DNS server (DNS = domain name system)

+## Web Basics

+Anatomy of a URL

 - DNS is complex, but think of it like a network of computers whose sole purpose is to facilitate this lookup
 - The complicated part: these servers need to sync updates without messing the entire system up
 - Hackers perform DNS attacks to trick people into giving up personal information to the wrong website (even though the site appears legitimate)

 ## Web Basics